Loris Néry

-Loris Néry (born 5 February 1991) is a French professional footballer currently under contract with Grenoble.
-He can play as a defender or anywhere along the back line.
+Loris Néry (born 5 February 1991) is a French former professional footballer who played as a defender or anywhere along the back line.

 Career

 Néry was born in Saint-Étienne.
 On 23 August 2010, signed his first professional contract with Saint-Étienne after agreeing to a three-year deal.
 He made his professional debut on 22 September in a Coupe de la Ligue match against Nice.
 Néry started and played the entire match in a 2–0 win.
 In 2010, he began representing France internationally with the under-21 team.

 In June 2012, Néry agreed a move to Valenciennes FC on a four-year contract.
 The transfer fee paid to Saint-Étienne was estimated at €800,000.

+Néry announced his retirement from playing in October 2023.